sw360cab/websockets-scaling/BLOG2.md

 | :--: |

 You may remember that one of the key point in the whole multi-server pattern was leveraging an element which acts as `Reverse Proxy`.
-In the case of Docker configuration we defined a service in *docker-compose*, whereas in Kubernetes it was easier to employ a simple Service Resource, in that case exposed as a `NodePort`.
+In the case of Docker configuration we defined a service in *docker-compose*, whereas in Kubernetes it was easier to employ a simple *Service Resource*, in that case exposed as a `NodePort`.

 It would be nice to have a solution that is suitable for both cases maybe reusing some configurations.
 Moreover Kubernetes may require even more attention since resources can be rescheduled quite often, so the configuration should be flexible enough to keep up with this dynamic pattern.

-## Traefik: one tool addressing many issues
+## Traefik: one service addressing many issues

 > `Traefik` is an open-source *Edge Router* that makes publishing your services a fun and easy experience.
 It receives requests on behalf of your system and finds out which components are responsible for handling them.